walterbender/Syllabi/robotics.md

 ----------------

 This is a 6-week, project-based course.
-Students will work as a team on a group project of their own chosing and weekly challenges.
+Students will work as a team on a group project of their own chosing and engage in weekly challenges.
 The weekly challenges are designed to introduce specific skills that may be incorporated into the group project.

 Grading
 -------